The estimates in this release are based on annual average data from the Current

 from the BLS website at www.bls.gov/cps/documentation.htm#pop.

-Information in this release will be made available to sensory impaired individuals
+Upon request, the information in this release will be made available to individuals

 Reliability of the estimates